 Lighting in and around pools has always been popular.
-The hazard for lighting in and around pools has always been a concern.
-In some cases, especially indoors, we may also have ceiling lights and/or ceiling fans.
-We need to be sure if these are close to the pool, they are bonded and protected by GFCI.
+The hazard for lighting in protected by GFCI.
 There are locations that are prohibited from having these items.
 In any case, they need to be listed for the use and location.